fwolff03/Mathematical-Geophysics-Final-Project/Report.md

 Equation 2: $$\frac{\displaystyle \partial (u^2h)}{\displaystyle \partial x} + \frac{\displaystyle g}{\displaystyle 2}\frac{\displaystyle \partial (h^2)}{\displaystyle \partial x} + (\frac{\displaystyle (uh)^2}{\displaystyle h^2} - gh)\frac{\displaystyle \partial h}{\displaystyle \partial x} + (1 + gh) \frac{\displaystyle n^2u|u|}{\displaystyle h^{4/3}} = 0$$

-### Complete description of first PDE simulation and interaction with software package (300-500 words, 1-2 figures)
+### Complete description of first PDE simulation and interaction with software package

 We completed our first steady state 1 dimensional simulation of the Saint-Venant Equations, or the Shallow Water Equations was done with the SWE_Solver with Python.
 The SWE_Solver, which stands for the Shallow Water Equation Solver, was created by Daniel Cortild and is public on GitHub.
 It solves shallow water equations such as the Saint-Venant partial differential equations.
 Below is a photo of an example of the code used to run the SWE_Solver.